bmancini55/building-lightning/src/advanced/swap_out.md

 1. Alice generates a hash preimage that only she knows and provides the hash, a payment address, and the amount to Bob
 1. Bob generates a hold invoice and provides the payment request and his refund address to Alice
 1. Alice pays the invoice using her Lightning Network node
-1. Bob gets receipt of the payment,
+1. Bob gets receipt of the payment but can't settle it yet
 1. Bob broadcasts an on-chain HTLC that pays Alice if she provides the preimage or it pays him after some timeout period
 1. Alice settles the on-chain HTLC by spending it using the preimage (Alice now has her funds on-chain)
 1. Bob extracts the preimage from the Alice's settlement transaction on-chain